-DRAW-3314 Intermediate Drawing Workshop: Mixed Media 3 Studio Credits Prerequisite: 3 DRAW credits at the 2000 level
+DRAW-3314 Intermediate Drawing Workshop: Mixed Media

 This course expands the drawing experience and focuses on a mixed media approach.
 All forms of art-making in which drawing principles such as line, shape, form and three-dimensional value are evident may be included.
 Students will be encouraged to develop their own programs of work.